Diptych varieties. II: Polar varieties: Application of to diptych varieties with

 giving the Pfaffian equations

-We see that these are the equations of $V(k)$ after the substitution
+We see that these are the equations of $V_k$ after the substitution

-Thus to construct our diptych variety, we pull back $V(k)\subset\Aff^{k+5}$ by \eqref{eq!subst}, then adjoin the two corners $y_0$, $y_2$ as unprojection variables.
-Adjoining either of these is easy, but adjoining the second then requires a simple application of some of the main ideas of proof in Sections~4--5 of \cite{BR1}.
+Thus to construct our diptych variety, we pull back $V_k\subset\Aff^{k+5}$ by \eqref{eq!subst}, then adjoin the two corners $y_0$, $y_2$ as unprojection variables.
+Adjoining either of these is easy, but adjoining the second then requires a simple application of some of the main ideas of proof in Sections~4--5 of \cite{BR1} which we work out here.